bcgov/entity/docs/Way of Working/SoS_ScrumofScrums.md

 ---
 - Stakeholder Feedback loop process - Trish to bring up
 - Change Management activites for "what they are"
 - Test Environment availability for Business owners
+- Process to move to TEST (see WoW in GitHub) - discuss how it works
+- review & discuss Meetings & Events (see xls on SharePoint)

 ---
 Feb 25